 - Research the documents and records you need to keep and what you can shred on the USA.gov website.

-*You must be enrolled in online banking to access these services.
+*You must be enrolled in digital banking to access these services.

 Many people have been victims of identity theft.
 The FTC has information to help you protect yourself from identity theft and what to do if you are a victim.